Review of the 5 Best Golf Practice Mats for Every Budget

 1. TrueStrike Golf Mat

 One of the biggest problems that traditional driving range and home golf mats have is that they don't provide accurate shot analysis and feedback.
-Why?
-Because the hitting surface is much harder than a typical fairway.
+This is because the hitting surface is much harder than a typical fairway.
 An iron that descends into turf carves a divot.
 An iron descending onto a rigid surface bounces back up.
 This lack of realism greatly diminishes your capacity for quality practice.
 Any golfer who loves his 7-iron at the driving range but hates it out on the course will understand.

-The TrueStrike golf mat addresses this problem head-on with an innovation called Fairway Forgiveness™.
+The TrueStrike golf mat addresses this problem head-on with an innovation called Fairway Forgiveness.
 As the name suggests, this is a mat that imitates the softness of the fairway, absorbing the clubhead as if it were cutting through real turf.
 The result is an accurate ball flight (to within 5% accuracy of a shot taken off a genuine fairway according to the makers) and less strain on your body.

 TrueStrike works by applying a layer of gel directly below the top surface.
 This gel reacts to the descending clubhead, compressing downward like actual turf, thereby simulating the real conditions of golf.
 Off the course, it doesn't get more realistic than this.